 CHAIR: REMUNERATION AND NOMINATIONS COMMITTEE

 Former World Vision Australia CEO, Ms Rogers has also been a strategic growth and digital leader at ANZ bank.
 She is currently dutyof.care Executive Director, Mentor List Managing Partner and an angel at Scale Investors.

 A partner for over 40 years at top commercial law firm Mallesons Stephen Jaques, now King & Wood Mallesons, for whom he still consults, Mr Zipfinger is also chairman of green technology company, Vecor.

 Professor George began her academic career at the School after earning a PhD from Stanford University.
 She then put theory into practice as the CEO of Converge International, one of Australia’s largest providers of mental health services to workplaces.
 As our Dean, she is passionate about deepening the connection between business education, research and practice.

 Senior Leadership Team

 DEPUTY DEAN, ACADEMIC

-Professor Olsen has headed the Manufacturing and Service Operations Society, two University of Auckland Business School departments, been Faculty of Business and Economics Deputy Dean at the same university and held professorial roles at the University of Michigan and Olin Business School.
+Professor Olsen leads our outstanding academic team of business experts.
+A leading Operations and Supply Chain academic, she has headed two University of Auckland Business School departments, been Faculty of Business and Economics Deputy Dean at the same university and taught at the University of Michigan and Olin Business School.